web-native/docs/chtml/v1/scoped-html/README.md

 ***Scopes* and *Subscopes***

-Below is scopes at scale:
+Below is a hierarchy of scopes.

 ```html
 <body>